PrestaShop/prestashop.github.io/news/_posts/releases/2020-12-03-prestashop-1-7-7-0-available.md

 ### Robustness

-We kept improving internal architecture and technology with the Symfony migration.
+We keep improving PrestaShop's architecture and technology with the Symfony migration.
 15 new pages have been migrated (including the order pages), completing almost 55% of the back office migration.

 ![migration](/assets/images/2020/12/migration.png)